 # create a directory for your project and change into it $ mkdir my-project $ cd my-project # installing packages with npm $ npm install <package> # running a custom npm script $ npm run develop

 We like to think that that as your experience grows, so can the way you build your site.
-Greenwood has very few opinions on how you structure your site or what you're trying to build or how and so our hope is to provide you a developer experience that is conducive to modern web development.
+Greenwood has very few opinions on how you structure your project (aside from pages and templates), or what you're trying to build, or how.
+Our hope is to provide you a developer experience that is conducive to modern web development and the expectations around it.